ApryseSDK/webviewer-salesforce/README.md

-# How to Add a PDFTron WebViewer to Salesforce as a Lighting Web Component
+# How to Add a PDFTron WebViewer to Salesforce as a Lightning Web Component

 The quickest way to getting started with WebViewer in Salesforce is to clone sample project from Github repo.
-Use sample project configuration files and sample Lighting Web Component for WebViewer to try out.
+Use sample project configuration files and sample Lightning Web Component for WebViewer to try out.
 You will also need to download PDFTron WebViewer build from https://www.pdftron.com/downloads/ and run npm script to optimize the source code for Salesforce.
 This optimization process produces zip files of size 5 MB or less, which enables you to safely upload to the Salesforce platform.
 ## Optimizing WebViewer Source Code for Salesforce

 Before starting sample Github project for Salesforce, you need to download your copy of WebViewer, extract WebView.zip into a folder, and run optimization script from command line.